df-law/TR/Regulation/29656/EN.md

 # Regulation on Implementation of the Law on Foreigners and International Protection
-## Part one - General Provisions
+## Part 1 - General Provisions
-### Chapter one - Purpose, Scope, Legal Basis and Definitions
+### Chapter 1 - Purpose, Scope, Legal Basis and Definitions
 #### Article 1 - Purpose and scope
 ##### 1
 The purpose of this Regulation is to regulate the principles and procedures regarding foreigners' entry into Turkey, their stay in Turkey and exit from Turkey, as well as the scope and implementation of protection to be provided to foreigners who request protection from Turkey.